 - In Sergey Lukyanenko's The Stars Are Cold Toys duology, Earth and the Geometers' homeworld are revealed to be lost colonies of humans from the galactic core.
 Ditto for most of the Conclave races.

-- Fracis Carsac's Terre en fuite (Fleeing Earth) reveals that, at some point in the future, human civilization will be destroyed by a new Ice Age.
+- Fracis Carsac's Terre En Fuite (Fleeing Earth) reveals that, at some point in the future, human civilization will be destroyed by a new Ice Age.
 After the Ice Age, the Second Civilization (slightly more evolved) will rebuild and make great strides in science and technology.
 Then they will be conquered by a race called Drums, only to be defeated by a biological weapon released by La Résistance.
 Their "space magnet" technology allows spaceships to reach 80% of the speed of light in short order, and humanity makes use of it to explore and settle other planets and planetoids in the Solar System.
 Then hyperdrive is discovered that is an extension of the space magnet technology.
 Colony ships are sent out, but only one manages to come back, revealing that the technology is horribly flawed.
 When a ship in hyperspace reaches the midpoint between two stars, it encounters a "gravity barrier" that throws it wildly off-course.
 The ship that returned found itself outside the galaxy after the first jump and only managed to return on the third try.
 Some time later, a scientist figures out that the Sun will emit an enormous solar flare that will fry anything in the inner system.
 The Second Civilization builds enormous space magnets on Earth and Venus in order to move the planets behind Jupiter to ride out the flare and then put them back.
 However, the Sun will no longer be able to support life after the flare, so the plan is amended to move the planets to another system.
-After reaching Alpha Centauri (it many years on sublight), they find it already inhabited by descendants of one of the lost ships.
+After reaching Alpha Centauri (it takes many years on sublight), they find it already inhabited by descendants of one of one the lost ships.
 They aren't blaming Earth humans for abandoning them but don't want them as neighbors.
 Many years later, the planets arrive to another system and find yet another Lost Colony, who are actively fighting them.
-After defeating them, the planets are put in proper orbits in the Goldilocks Zone.
+These colonists claim that Earth lied to their ancestors, deliberately sending them into space knowing about the Blind Jump nature of hyperspace.
+It turns out that a race of aliens with Psychic Powers employs More Than Mind Control to keep the human colonists as slaves.
+After defeating (and freeing) them, the planets are put in proper orbits in the Goldilocks Zone.

 - In Eater-Of-Bone, set in the Great Ship universe, a colony ship was catastrophically damaged and flung off of its trajectory, sending it towards one of the lone stars at the periphery of the Milky Way.
 The nigh-immortal Trans Human colonists are forced to settle on a world which is extremely metal-poor (particularly in salts and iron), making any kind of machinery precious beyond belief and every drop of blood lost a tragedy.
 One character laments that there's metal in the world, but so far below the ground that it is unreachable to the damaged machinery of the starship.
 The colonists cooperated with each other for a short time, but the strains of resource shortages fractured them into dozens of small groups, who often fight each other for resources.
 "Eater-of-bone" isn't meaningless, either, because even bone and marrow hold the metals required for metabolism.